MAUI NUI SWIM

 The annual ʻAu I Nā Mokupuni ʻEkolu

-Dates for 2024 are shown below.
+* Dates for 2024 are shown below.
 Note: Only 1-2 sessions are generally held each calendar year.
-Once 2 sessions are fully booked the event may be closed for the calender year.
+Once 2 sessions are fully booked the event may be closed for the calendar year.
 Preference is given to groups of 4 or more that apply with comparable swimming speed.
 If you are a solo swimmer- you will be contacted once a group of swimmers matched for your speed is assembled.
 For swimmers looking for a private session contact us directly.
-When submitting an application please be sure to indicate your preference(s) for the following windows:
+When submitting an application please be sure to indicate your preference(s) for the swim windows listed below.
+The National Oceanic and Atmospheric Administration (NOAA) small craft advisories for each channel are followed and during these advisories alternative swims of equivalent distance(s) may be offered.
+Event dates span 4 days with the understanding that official swim days may be based on weather conditions.
+This is a wild event.
+Nature cannot be controlled.
+There is no ocean craft and crew that can handle all ocean conditions.
+Weather conditions are carefully monitored and determine what swims are available during the 4-day window.

 Complete the 3-day Challenge